Safety First: How ALRs Mitigate Risk at the Docks

 SlipBot = Safety by Design

-- No forklift entry: Freight is loaded/unloaded by the robot, not people.
+- No forklift entry: SlipBots load/unload, not people.

-- Line-of-sight operation: Operators stay in safe zones and trigger robot movements remotely.
+- Line-of-sight operation: Operators trigger robot movements remotely.

-- Reduced touches: Automation means fewer manual interactions, reducing strain and error.
+- Reduced touches: Fewer manual interactions reduce strain and error.

 Real-World Safety Gains

-- ABC Automotive: Eliminated in-trailer forklift use, cut damage by 40%.
+- Automotive OEM: Eliminated in-trailer forklift use, cut damage by 40%.

-- Valeo: Removed forklift congestion, improving safety and flow.
+- Tier 1 Supplier: Removed forklift congestion, improving safety and flow.

-- Four Hands: 50% fewer manual touches, reduced injury risk.
+- Retail Furniture: 50% fewer manual touches, reduced injury risk.

 Integrating Safety with Automation